Social Science Pathway – Criminology NPA @ SCQF Level 5

 Most of us will have a fascination for trying to understand the criminal mind.
 This will likely have been developed from watching popular crime shows or reading crime novels.
 If you want a deeper understanding of why people may behave this way or what life circumstances led to these behaviours, then this is the course for you.

-Most of this programme can be delivered online with set face to face days throughout the year.
 If you are attending online, you will require a quiet area and headphones as well as a laptop/Chromebook type device with a camera.

 Course code